mnnxp/cadbaselibrary-blender/README.md

 About CADBase Platform on [YouTube](https://www.youtube.com/@cadbaseplatform)

 ## Version

+v0.3.0 2025-09-09    * The hashing algorithm now used is SHA‑256 with the Hashlib library.
+Added buttons for opening a local folder and copying a link to a component to the clipboard.
+Duplicating open and link buttons in the tree.
+Added overwriting of settings after any change.
+Added the ability to automatically pull data when opening an empty folder.

 v0.2.0 2025-01-26    * Implemented preview of changes before sending update, added deletion of old files from remote storage, updated API, removed wheels ([#8](https://gitlab.com/cadbase/cadbaselibrary-blender/-/issues/8)).